HIGH SCHOOL ACTIVITIES & CLUBS

 Future Educators Club (Grades 9-12)

 This club was developed to foster an interest in the teaching profession.
 Members have the opportunity to participate in a variety of activities related to the teaching field, including shadowing teachers, assisting students by tutoring them in classes where they are being challenged academically, planning and participating in activities during American Education Week, developing ideas to recognize teachers, and attending “Exploring Teaching as a Career Day” at Millersville University.
 This club runs throughout the school year.

 This club was developed to foster an interest in the farming profession.
 Throughout the year, members of this club will have the opportunity to participate in a variety of activities related to farming.
 Some of these activities include: development of hydroponics and aquaponics environments in the classroom, planting and maintaining of gardens, interactions with community farmers, introduction to various aspects of farming through videos and lessons.
 This club runs throughout the school year.

 Students are invited to play a myriad of games, from the virtual world of video games to strategy based trading cards games.
 Students play Dungeons and Dragons, Yu-Gi-Oh!, Magic, and others.
 All are welcome.
 This club meets in the Media Center.

 GSA (Grades 9-12)

-The goal of the Gay-Straight Alliance at Spring Grove High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
+The goal of the Gender and Sexuality Alliance at Spring Grove Area High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
 Members of the GSA will work to increase awareness while educating the social community in a frank but respectful manner.
 The GSA is a creative and respectful outlet in which to understand all viewpoints.
 Most importantly, the GSA is a fun and exciting group in which to reduce social stigmas and lead by example.